 What is a Sequoia Grove?

 Giant sequoia groves are portions of Sierra Nevada mixed conifer forest that contain giant sequoias.
 In most groves, giant sequoias are fewer in number than other tree species, but are the most visually striking and dominant in size.
 Giant sequoias grow only on the western slopes of the Sierra Nevada in California, between 4,000 and 8,000 feet (1219 and 2438 m) in elevation.
 Within park boundaries, park staff distinguish approximately 40 different giant sequoia groves, ranging from one to tens of thousands of sequoia trees per grove.
 Numerous groves can be reached by road, while others are remote and involve an arduous hike to visit.
-In all the groves – from heavily visited to remote – these immense, majestic trees and sunlight filtered through lofty branches bring a sense of peace and wonder.
+Most groves are noted on the park driving map.
+In all the groves—from heavily visited to remote—these immense, majestic trees and sunlight filtered through lofty branches bring a sense of peace and wonder.

 Giant Forest is a large sequoia grove, set on a rolling plateau between the Marble and Middle Forks of the Kaweah River in Sequoia National Park.
 It is the largest of the unlogged giant sequoia groves, and it contains more exceptionally large sequoias than any other grove.
 It hosts the largest living sequoia, the General Sherman Tree.
 In this grove, visitors can see the effects of decades of prescribed burning: open forest conditions and clumps of giant sequoia seedlings that establish after fire.
 Giant Forest has an extensive network of hiking trails that range from 1-2 hour hikes to half-day or longer explorations of this grove.
 From spectacular giant sequoia trees to historic structures leftover from the time cattle grazed in this area, one can learn about both natural and cultural history.
 Enjoy views from Moro Rock, or wildlife-viewing opportunities amongst the trees and scattered meadows.
 Visit the Giant Forest Museum for a good introduction, and explore from there by foot, shuttle bus, or car.